NIVANorge/Mobius/PythonWrapper/README.md

  * Corner

 Additonally, we recommend using the wrapper via JupyterLab, in which case you will need to install that too.

+If you want to be able to visualise river networks/reach connectivity for more complex models, you can optionally install:

+ * NetworkX
+ * Graphviz
+ * nxpd

 ## Quick start using Anaconda and Jupyter Lab